Come Down Zacchaeus!

 “Get up here beside me, you scurvy dogs!” the publican gnashed his teeth.
 “I expect this from those auxiliaries the Romans sent me, but I’ve paid you both good money!”

-"Abner," the old man declared "this little fellow is our new publican.
+“Abner,” the old man declared “this little fellow is our new publican.
 His name is Zacchaeus.
 I met him in Jerusalem many summers ago, collecting dues in front of the temple.
-Though he does this dirty work for his Roman masters, he’s a Jew—the smallest one I’ve ever seen.
-Milking his people of their hard earnings makes him feel important, like a big man, but, like a Greek merchant or Syrian money-lender, he’s a slave to greed."
+As you can see by his eyes, he is a Greek—the smallest one I’ve ever seen.
+As you can see by his tools, he’s a Roman.
+And yet truly he is neither.
+You see Abner, Zacchaeus is a slave of the Romans, too, just like us, but he likes it.
+It makes him feel important—like a big man!”

 “Slave?”
 Abner smiled at Zacchaeus.
 “He doesn’t look like a slave grandfather.
 But he is, like me, small for his age.
 He’s wearing gold necklaces and rings.
 He has a big money box full of coins.”

-"The boy’s right."
-The publican smiled at Abner.
-"I’m not a slave.
-I’m a free man: a Jew and a citizen of Rome.
+“The boy’s right.” the publican smiled at Abner.
+“I’m not a slave.
+I’m a free man: a citizen of Rome.
 Unless you’ve come to pay your taxes, please remove yourselves from this room!
-Let me do my job!"
+Let me do my job!”